h-i-sutton/h-i-sutton.github.io/_posts/2026-01-11-Russian-Geran-5.md

 The missile has a reported length of 6 meters, payload of 90 kg (suggesting a standard larger-size Shahed/Geran-2 warhead) and a range of 1,000 km.
 This makes it significantly larger than many similar drone-missiles, yet smaller and shorter ranged than Ukraine’s [FP-5 Flamingo missile](https://www.hisutton.com/Ukrainian-FP-15-Flamingo-Cruise-Missile.html).

 The fuselage is cylindrical with numerous features suggesting missile-style metal construction more than typical drone airframe.
 This likely means that it is more expensive than the Shahed/Geran-2, but can withstand higher stresses and may be lighter.
 This would convey greater range and speed.
-Having said that the wings are a simple unwept and untampered form, which suggests still only modest speeds overall.
+Having said that the wings are a unswept with a constant chord (not tapered), which suggests still only modest speeds overall.
 The tail uses a bomber-style arrangement with endplate rudders which allows the jet turbine to be attached above the fuselage and the launch booster below.

 ![Russia's Geran-5 Low-Cost cruise missile drone crash site](/images/Russia-OWA-UAV-Geran-5-crashed1.jpg)
 ![Russia's Geran-5 Low-Cost cruise missile drone crash site](/images/Russia-OWA-UAV-Geran-5-crashed2.jpg)